 After packing office décor, the next step will be to prepare and pack office equipment and electronics.

 Office electronic equipment

 Computers, printers, office phones, wireless routers, printers and fax machines are the most valuable items in your office.
 So, you'll want to make sure these items are properly protected from any damage during the office move.
 Each item will need to be packed separately.
 Here are some few tips for packing office equipment and electronics:

 - Be sure to back up all he important data to a hard drive or cloud service prior to moving day.
 This will also make it a cinch to get some work done from your laptop while your office is in transition.

 - Keep all wires and cables properly separated and organized to prevent chaotic tangling during the move.
 Use zip ties to keep wires bundled, and label them for easy identification.
 You can also pack like wires in their own boxes (for example, Ethernet cables in one box, USB cables in another) or pack wires with the appropriate equipment.

-- Packing computers, printers and other office equipment in their original boxes is optimal.
+- Use plenty of padding materials when packing office equipment like printers, scanners, fax machine, phone system, internet connectivity, and other office equipment in their original boxes is optimal.
 If you no longer have these available, be sure to use extra-sturdy, professional-quality boxes and plenty of padding.

 - When packing computers, make sure all the wires are disconnected from all of its parts and pack each component carefully in its original boxes.

 - Wrap and secure computer peripherals like computer tower, mouse, keyboard, and monitor stand separately in moving pads.